mdfnam/QnA/Ism as a Noun.md

 - **Example:** In the phrase 'The Quran's verses', the word "Quran's" is a possessive noun, indicating that the verses belong to the Quran.

 ### Understanding Terms
-Two terms which are related with possession are:
 - **Possessor:** refers to the individual who owns or possesses something (owner).
 - **Possessed object:** refers to the item being possessed (the thing that is owned).

 ### Expressing possession
-In English, possession noun can be expressed through using apostrophe:
 - This possession is typically expressed by an apostrophe followed by an “s” on the possessor (owner), and then the possessed object (the thing that is owned).

 ---